rossdrew/build-lab/README.md

 # Build Labratory

+A small codebase to experiment with build tools.

+## Contains

-Some TDD written code to convert Roman numerals in order to play around with build tools.
+- Some code to convert Roman numerals to numbers and back

-## Working on
+- Some Unit tests to test the Roman Numeral conversions
+- Pitest dependencies to mutate the code and validate the unit tests

- 1. Publishing pitest reports to GitHub Pages
+- GitHub actions to publish Pitest reports to GitHub pages [here](https://rossdrew.github.io/build-lab/)

+## Next Up

+ ???